-In the Florina region, surrounded by mountains, there is a magical world of incomparable natural beauty created by retreating glaciers and a series of seismic phenomena.
-Two important lakes here, Great and Small Prespa, provide a stunning sight, reflecting the wooded slopes of the surrounding mountains in their waters.
-They lie 850 m. above the sea-level and have a depth of 50 m.
+In the region of Florina there is a magical world of incomparable natural beauty created by retreating glaciers and a series of seismic phenomena.
+Two important lakes surrounded by mountains, Great and Small Prespa, provide a stunning sight, reflecting the wooded slopes of the surrounding mountains in their waters.
+They lie 850 m. above sea-level and have a depth of 50 m.
 Their shores at many places are steep and rocky.
 In other places they are calm and have rich vegetation.

 One of the most important wetlands in Europe, the Prespa lakes are considered to be a paradise for migratory birds; hundreds of bird species, many of them endangered, nest and breed here, among them the Dalmatian pelican, the cormorant and the heron.
 Kit yourself out with the right bird watching equipment and visit the special Bird Observatory, where members of the Hellenic Ornithological Society will tell you all about the birds or even lend you a telescope to observe them.